-As irresistible bar food and/or lazy weeknight dinner, nachos seem ideally suited to be a camping staple.
-These Campfire Nachos can be made from a variety of fresh and/or canned ingredients, doesn’t require any specific culinary expertise to pull off, and can be eaten with your hands.
+Known as an irresistible bar food and/or lazy weeknight dinner, nachos seem ideally suited to be a camping staple.
+These Campfire Nachos can be made from a variety of fresh and/or canned ingredients, don’t require any specific culinary expertise, and can be eaten with your hands.

 However, the lack of a conventional oven might lead people to believe such cheesy, crunchy deliciousness isn’t achievable in the great outdoors.
 Not true!

 By using a cast iron Dutch oven with a lid, you can make nachos no matter where you are.
 With a Dutch oven, you can place coals or embers on top as well as underneath, allowing you to cook your meal from both sides.
 However, with nachos, it’s even possible to do the whole thing on the camp stove or over a fire.
-So long as you include a little bit of liquid in the bottom (perhaps from your tomatoes, beans, or black olives) the steam created will melt the cheese and soften the chips slightly.
+Make sure to include a little bit of liquid in the bottom (perhaps from your tomatoes, beans, or black olives) -the steam created will melt the cheese and soften the chips slightly.
 The end result is tender chips, loaded with melted cheese and toppings.

 If you’re going to eat nachos for dinner (an act which we fully endorse), then you have to build the meal properly from the ground up.

 Think of the chips as the bricks and the cheese and toppings as the mortar.
 One layer of chips followed by one layer of cheese and toppings.
 Then, repeat.
-Keep stacking the layers like that until the pot is filled or you run out of supplies.
-And of course, every good house needs a roof, so make sure you give a double helping to the top layer.
+Keep stacking the layers until the pot is filled or you run out of supplies.
+And of course, every good house needs a roof, so make sure you give a double helping of cheese and toppings to the top layer.

-Place over heat, pour yourself a drink, and when you get back you’ll have a Happy Hour appetizer that’s worthy of being called dinner.
+Place over heat, pour yourself a drink, and when you get back to the fire you’ll have a Happy Hour appetizer that’s worthy of being called dinner.

 Why It Works For Camping